 - You will end up homeless

 The stories went on and on.
-What I did was face my worst fear.
-I imagined the worst case scenario, and I felt it fully.
+What did was to imagine the worst case scenario, and I felt it fully.
 I welcomed it.

 I smiled at the fear, because it was a movie in my mind.
 I could recoil, or I could embrace.
 I chose to embrace.

 I refused to act from fear, because acting out of fear leads to more fear.

 Even thinking that life is falling apart is a thought-based story based on conditioning, memory, personality, and knowledge.

 You don’t know if this is good or bad.
 You don’t know what’s coming.
 Your mind certainly can’t predict the future, otherwise you’d be Gandalf.

 So if your mind cannot foretell the future, why do you believe its stories about what’s coming?

 This is a time of decoupling from your thoughts.

 While my mind was giving me reasons to freak out, I welcomed it all.
 I was mindful of what was going on, but I didn’t have to react.
-Not all of the time.
-I’m still human.
 I still got caught from time to time.
 But I did my best.

 3. Follow Your Heart

 Even in the thick of this, you can follow what feels magnetic.

 If you’re in the midst of your world falling apart, your mind is probably going: “Yeah, right, Henri.
 That’s easy for you to say.”